Overview

 Issues

-The definition of 'special district' in Section 2 is broad and could potentially include a wide range of entities, leading to challenges for agencies in uniformly recognizing and implementing this definition across various contexts and jurisdictions.
+• The broad definition of 'special district' in Section 2 might include a wide range of entities, leading to potential challenges in consistent recognition and application by different agencies, which could affect the equitable distribution of federal financial assistance.

-The requirement in Section 2 for agencies to conform existing policies to new guidance could impose significant administrative burdens, especially if existing policies are deeply entrenched or significantly divergent from the new guidance.
+• The requirement for all agencies to conform their existing policies and practices to new guidance in Section 2 could impose significant administrative burdens, especially if those existing policies are entrenched or differ considerably from the new guidance, potentially leading to resistance or delays in implementation.

-There is no mechanism outlined in Section 2 to ensure that the OMB guidance is issued within the 180-day timeline or to address any delays or non-compliance, which could lead to accountability issues and implementation delays.
+• There is no defined mechanism in Section 2 to ensure that the OMB guidance will be issued within the 180-day timeline, nor any consequences outlined for non-compliance or delays, which might undermine the effectiveness and timely execution of the Act.

 Sections